usedtothink/translation-tracker/resources/design-document.md

 ## 6.7 Get Translation Client Endpoint

 * Accepts `GET` requests to `/translationclients/:id`
-* Accepts a translation client ID and returns the corresponding `TranslationClient`.
+* Accepts a translation client ID and returns the corresponding `TranslationClientModel`.
   * If the given translation client ID is not found, will throw a `TranslationClientNotFoundException`

 <img src="images/GetTranslationClient-Sequence.png" width="100%" alt="Get Translation Client Endpoint Sequence Diagram"/>